Vinit2244/Distributed-File-System/README.md

 - Assuming all the files ends with .txt (all are text files) and no folder name ends with .txt
 - Got the basic tries code from chatGPT prompt : "Write me a tries code in C to store directory structure such that each node of trie contains name of a file/directory and points to next files in the directory.
 Write code for effective search, insert and delete", and then changed it according to our requirement.
 - Manually can't change backup folder.
+- If we have a very large text file then while backing it up only data which can fit into one request.
+- If a storage server is down the all the paths of that storage server is still accessible but only in read mode.
+- Files and folders are assumed to have all permissions (0777).
+- Not all the SS are down (original + backups) at the same time.

 <p id="#nma"></p>